prev page next page

 (3)The county agency receiving the donation does not provide for any payment, offset, or waiver that guarantees the return of any portion of the donation to the provider.

-(I)Provider-related donations to the county agency mustshall not exceed the following limitations:
+(I)Provider-related donations to the county agency shallis not to exceed the following limitations:

 (1)Five thousand dollars per year from an individual provider; and